 The current butterfly list for Norfolk includes thirty-nine species.
 These range from very widespread and common species such as Peacock, and Large White to species with extremely restricted distributions such as the Swallowtail.

-Based on the records from 2014 we have provide a list of the butterflies seen which can be found here.
+Based on the records from 2014 we have provide a list of the butterflies seen.

 Moths in Norfolk